jstachio/kiwi/readme.md

 * [avaje-config](https://avaje.io/config/)

-Kiwi hopes to bring many of its concepts and design to `avaje-config`.
+Ezkv hopes to bring many of its concepts and design to `avaje-config`.